Skip to main content

 IAM role management

-Project Admins and Project Members can manage DNS zones and records, while Project Readers can only view DNS zones and records.
+Project Admin and Project Member can manage zones and records.

-• You can check your IAM role permissions under KakaoCloud Console > Profile (top-right) > Account Information.
+Project Reader can only view them.
+Check your role under KakaoCloud Console > Profile (top right) > Account Info.

 DNS zone permissions